Choosing a career in healthcare administration can lead to opportunity, growth, and flexibility.

 Healthcare Administration Skills

-Specific skills a healthcare administrator needs vary by position, but the top skills employers seek include strategic planning, quality and performance improvement, care coordination, medical records, billing, auditing, workflow management, managed care, and nursing.
+Specific skills a healthcare administrator needs vary by position.
+The top skills employers seek include strategic planning, quality and performance improvement, care coordination, medical records, billing, auditing, workflow management, managed care, and nursing.
 Employers also look for candidates who demonstrate skills in leadership, operations, communications, customer service, problem solving, and knowledge of federal and state healthcare law and policy, including Medicare and Medicaid.
 Demand for administrators with experience in electronic medical records, clinic management systems, and Epic EMR continues to grow, demonstrating the increasing use of technology in managing patient care.

 The case for communication